 Documenting Women's Lives

-The Virginia Historical Society's first gift of manuscripts in 1833 included a transcript of the proceedings instituted against Grace Sherwood when she stood accused of witchcraft before the Princess Anne County Court in 1706 (pictured right).
+The Virginia Historical Society's (VHS) first gift of manuscripts in 1833 included a transcript of the proceedings instituted against Grace Sherwood when she stood accused of witchcraft before the Princess Anne County Court in 1706 (pictured right).
 For several decades the alleged witch may have been one of the few representatives of her sex in the Virginia Historical and Philosophical Society.

-Today we recognize that the manuscript collection as a whole at the VHS documents women's lives across a span of nearly four centuries.
+Today we recognize that the manuscript collection as a whole at the VMHC documents women's lives across a span of nearly four centuries.
 Documenting Women's Lives is intended to make the stories of Virginia women more accessible to researchers and to demonstrate how over the last four centuries the kinds of written material produced by or about women have changed.

 This online guide was originally issued in published form through a project coordinated by Dr. Gail S. Terry and supported by a grant from the National Endowment for the Humanities an independent federal agency, and Gladys Krieble Delmas Foundation.

 Each entry in Documenting Women's Lives contains several levels of description.
-A bold-face heading gives the title of the collection, item, or volume, dates of its full chronological span, size, and its VHS call number, as well as indicates whether or not the item or collection is available on microfilm.
+A bold-face heading gives the title of the collection, item, or volume, dates of its full chronological span, size, and its VMHC call number, as well as indicates whether or not the item or collection is available on microfilm.
 Descriptions include names of individuals (followed by birth and death dates in parentheses) or agencies that generated the manuscripts, the places where they were produced, and the different types of documents contained within each collection.

 How to use this guide